ppy/osu-wiki/wiki/How_you_can_help!/en.md

 If you encounter someone who has an issue with the game, lend them a hand!
 Whether it is a driver issue, a beatmap question, or gameplay questions, if you can answer it, you help the person in solving their problem.

-if you want to lend people a hand, you can try…
+If you want to lend people a hand, you can try...

 - Choose a forum that sparks your interest:
   - [Help](https://osu.ppy.sh/community/forums/5)